looker-open-source/sdk-codegen/examples/access-token-server/README.md

 2. Use the extension sdk serverProxy api to get the access token.
 The credentials should be embedded in the request body using secret key tags.
 See the [kitchen sink readme](https://github.com/looker-open-source/extension-template-kitchensink/blob/master/README.md) for details.
 Note the access token and an expiry date is returned.
 The token is cached in the server for up to 55 minutes _(TODO: return the expiry time this server will refresh the token, not Googles expiry time)_.
 The extension should have some mechanism to refresh the access token.
 3. Ensure this servers endpoint is defined as an entitlement for the extension.

+## Docker container instructions

+1. Build the image locally: ./docker-run.sh
+2. Start a container from the image in #1 and tail the logs: ./docker-run.sh
+3. Stop the container: ./docker-stop.sh  (not enough to just Ctrl-c from #2)

+Assumptions:
+1. locally running docker container will listen on 8081 - make sure youre .env SERVER_PORT, if set, is 8081
+2. prod running docker container will listen on 8081
+3. devops deployment will add the status.json file
+4. devops deployemnt will not have a .env file - env will come from AWS secret manager

 ## Endpoint details

 ```